-- The number of teams has increased since 2018, particularly at Westcliff Cricket Club - The number of girls participating in cricket has increased. - Facilities have been improved at Westcliff on Sea Cricket Club, with a growing membership and ambitions to develop further - Leigh on Sea Cricket Club have had some limited investment e.g. roll out nets but further investment required including the additional of an artificial wicket - All clubs are seeking to increase participation, particularly for women's teams, however there are a lack of facilities pitches and training facilities to enable this. - The recommendations from 2018 remain valid and should be retained, along with noting the club specific issues set out above.
+- The number of teams has increased since 2018, particularly at Westcliff Cricket Club - The number of girls participating in cricket has increased. - Facilities have been improved at Westcliff on Sea Cricket Club, with a growing membership and ambitions to develop further

+- Leigh on Sea Cricket Club have had some limited investment e.g. roll out nets but further investment required including the additional of an artificial wicket - All clubs are seeking to increase participation, particularly for women's teams, however there are a lack of facilities pitches and training facilities to enable this. - The recommendations from 2018 remain valid and should be retained, along with noting the club specific issues set out above.

-6 Rugby Union
+6. Rugby Union

-- Southend RFC plays within Southend on Sea - Westcliff RFC plays within Rochford (but on land owned by Southend on Sea City Council) - The demand data below is for Southend RFC only - There are 837 members playing in Southend in 2022 and 20 teams
+- Southend RFC plays within Southend on Sea - Westcliff RFC plays within Rochford (but on land owned by Southend on Sea City Council) - The demand data below is for Southend RFC only - There are 837 members playing in Southend in 2023 and 20 teams

-Demand data 2018 Demand data 2022
+Demand data 2018 Demand data 2022 Demand Demand data 2023

-Group Number of teams Group Number of teams
+Group Number of teams Group Number of teams Group Number of teams

-Men's 5 Men's 5
+Men's 5 Men's 4/5 Men's N/A

-Women's 1 Women's 1
+Women's 1 Women's 1 Women's N/A

-Boys' 6 Boys' 6
+Boys' 6 Boys' 6 Boys' N/A

-Girls' 0 Girls' 1
+Girls' 0 Girls' 1 Girls' N/A

-Mini (mixed) 6 Mini (mixed) 7
+Mini (mixed) 6 Mini (mixed) 7 Mini (mixed) N/A

-Total 18 Total 20
+Total 18 Total 19/20 Total N/A